MikeNolan678/Battleship-Lite/README.md

 The project is an implementation of a two-player game in a console application, inspired by the boardgame 'Battleships'.
 It's built entirely in C#, designed to be simple and user-friendly.

-## Getting Started
-To get a local copy up and running follow these simple steps:

 ## Prerequisites
 This application was built with .NET 5.0.
 You will need the .NET 5.0 SDK or later installed.